norswap/skelex/doc/README.md

 1. It works on streams of objects, instead of streams of characters as is usual.

-2. It can produce fully structure matching information (~ a parse tree).
+2. It can produce full structure matching information (~ a parse tree).
 Usual regex matching engines can only match flat pieces of input.
 For instance, the regex `(a)*`, when applied on the input `aaa` will only capture the last repetition of `a`. skelex, on the other hand, would capture a list with three occurences of `a`.